VikasNU1307/generic-component/README.md

 - [ ] Task Checklist: Description and usage information.
 - [ ] Interactive Checklist: Description and usage information.

-## Usage

-Include instructions on how to install and use the components in your project.

 ## Contributing